 Are you wondering when China is opening its borders?
 You are not the only one.

 Before we get into it, fill out the form on the side of the page if you want to speak to a lawyer in China.
 We have Chinese immigration and business lawyers in major cities in China.
-The lawyers can also help with other areas of law.
+Lawyers can also help with other areas of law.

 Even if you are a Chinese citizen, you will have to wait in a “COVID” hotel for several weeks if you want to enter the country.